maxproknowron/docs/docs/Features/documents.md

 The uploaded documents represent a significant part of the knowledge base for the selected product line.

-!!! information "**Hint** "
+!!!information "**Hint**"
   Documents can be uploaded as a single file or an entire folder.
 Additionally you can search for your uploaded documents based on name or title.

 Clicking on **Upload** prompts a dialog where you can edit the Document's title, change the visibility or add tags.